sts10/bottle/readme.markdown

 Note that Bottle will always create the outputted file **in the current working directory**.
 It will be named automatically based on the inputted file.

-## Un-Bottling with Bottle (Troubleshooting)
+## Un-Bottling an encrypted file without Bottle script (Troubleshooting)

-Let's say you have a `.tar.zst.age` file (or `.tar.gz.age` file) that you encrypted with Bottle, but now you can't install or get the `bottle` tool to work.
-Here's a procedure for decrypting and extracting it _without_ using Bottle (though you still need the `bottle_key.txt` file you used to encrypt the file/directory).
+Let's say you have a `.tar.zst.age` file (or `.tar.gz.age` file) that you, at once point, encrypted with Bottle, but now you can't install or get the `bottle` tool to work.
+Here's a procedure for decrypting and extracting such a file _without_ using Bottle (though you still need the `bottle_key.txt` file you used to encrypt the file/directory).

 With [age installed](https://github.com/FiloSottile/age#installation), try the following three commands to decrypt and extract your Bottled directory: